 - Easy access to money: Liquidity is another one of the major advantages of a money market account.
 You can access your money through a variety of forms — check, wire transfer, ATM or in person — the moment you need it.
 Some banks even offer a debit card, which is linked directly to your account.

 - Accounts are insured: Since money market accounts are insured by either the FDIC or NCUA up to the legal limit — depending on if they’re at a bank or credit union — you can feel secure about keeping your money in a safe, low-risk place.

 - Limited monthly withdrawals: Federal law restricts money market accounts to a maximum of six transactions each month.
-But again, this rule does not apply to withdrawals by ATM, mail, in person, messenger and telephone check.
+But again, this rule does not apply to withdrawals by ATM, mail, in person, messenger and telephone check (see note).

 - Potentially changing rates: Although APYs are typically higher than with a savings account, they’re still liable to change as the market does.
 The market’s interest rates obviously have the ability to rise or fall, and that uncertainty might not be for everyone.

 - Low upside for growth: The interest rates for a money market account may be higher than most savings accounts, but that growth is still relatively limited.
-Ultimately, you have the potential to earn more elsewhere, such as with a money market fund.
+Ultimately, you have the potential to earn more (with risk) elsewhere, such as with a mutual fund.

 Money market accounts vs. other accounts

 While they may sound similar, there are actually several differences between money market accounts and money market funds.
 Money market funds are not a type of savings account, but rather a fixed-income mutual fund that invests in short-term, low-volatility securities, such as treasury bills.